little-apps/LittleJWTDocs/mutating-claims.md

 The ``serialize`` and ``unserialize`` methods both take in the existing serialized (for ``unserialize``) or unserialized (for ``serialize``) claim value, claim key, any specified arguments, and the original JWT.
 They return the serialized or unserialized value.

-The following mutator example serializes the claim value as an upper-case string and unserializes it as a lower-case string:
+The following example serializes the claim value as an upper-case string and unserializes it back as a lower-case string:

 ```php
 <?php